ooshhub/customCrit5e/README.md

 	Logging Mode:		Change this if you want critBot to be more talkative.
 Can send more info to console, or to chat if you prefer.

+Example command line:

+!critbot --apply --attacks --spells --page

+This would modify all character sheets with tokens on the current GM's page, applying the current custom crit rule (from Settings) to all attacks & spells with valid damage fields.